julian-molina/Documentation/docs/_includes/charting_space/time-frame-scale.md

 <!--------------------------------------------- CHARTS starts -->

-You may set a time frame value from within the charts by placing the mouse pointer over the corresponding time machine or timeline chart time frame box and scrolling the mouse wheel.
+**To set a time frame value**, place the mouse pointer over the corresponding time machine or timeline chart time frame box and scroll the mouse wheel.

 <!--------------------------------------------- CHARTS ends -->